 1. I am very interested in learning this art, however I have NO experience whatsoever.
 Is this program for me?

 If you have never done any blacksmithing before, we strongly recommend you take a weekend class to see if you truly want to do this.
 The art form is exciting but the reality is that it is hard work.
 Even if you don’t take a weekend class with us, try it somewhere.
-If you were interested in coming to us for a weekend, I would recommend one of the skills based classes: Tips & Tricks, Leaves & Twists, HookRack & Candlestick, Damascus, Campfire Tools.
+If you were interested in coming to us for a weekend, I would recommend one of the skills based classes: Grilling Tools, Leaves & Twists, Fall Leaves, Floral Forms, Damascus, Campfire Cookset.
 If you take a class somewhere else, we would still recommend you come to the shop to meet Mr. Morse and see the facility.
 It is possible that our facility and personalities are not a fit for you and we’d like you to have that knowledge before you commit your time and money.

 2. How far can I expect to progress in this field?
 What is a Level 1 artistic blacksmithing certificate exactly?
 Is it recognized by other craftsmen?